freerange/site/soups/weeknotes/week-356-links.snip.markdown

 ### [The Others](https://storify.com/mseckington/the-others)

-This was the improvised adventure story tweeted by [Melinda](https://missgeeky.com/) throughout the day on Halloween.
+This was the improvised adventure story tweeted by [Melinda](https://missgeeky.com/) throughout the day on Hallowe'en.
 I thought it was impressively intricate, especially given how she ["pretty much just started tweeting on Saturday without any real plan on how the story would evolve"](http://missgeeky.com/2015/11/03/the-others-behind-the-scenes/).
 Look out for part 2! {by james-mead}

 [backdrop-github]: https://github.com/alphagov/backdrop/tree/master/doc/arch